 to use this powerful tool in meditation and chanting prayers, do not pass over the summit charm or guru bead out of respect for our teachers. instead, continue back to the first bead by moving in the opposite direction.
 108 bead malas are counted only once all the way around the mala, while 54 count malas are counted forward once and backward once to total 108 repetitions.
 27 count malas are counted four times, forward and backward, to total 108 repetitions.

-to extend the life of your mala, do not carry it by the tail, tassel, or guru bead. please avoid using essential oils or getting your mala wet, as this may weaken some malas. solar cleansing (sunlight) is just as powerful as water.
+to extend the life of your mala, do not carry it by the tail, tassel, or guru bead. please avoid using essential oils or getting your mala wet, as this may weaken some malas. solar or lunar cleansing (sunlight or moonlight) are just as powerful as water.